 Candidates for posts in Wales were required to have an understanding, or the ability to acquire the understanding, of the administration of justice in Wales, including legislation applicable to Wales and Welsh devolution arrangements.
-This requirement was assessed at selection day through a series of questions.
+This requirement was assessed on a third-party platform between 7 - 14 October 2024, through a series of questions where candidates' answers were recorded.

 Candidates were assessed as either suitable or not suitable for posts in Wales, based on their answers to these questions.